gammapy/gammapy/docs/user-guide/utils.rst

 .. warning::

    Actually what's written here is not true.
-In CTA it hasn't been decided if times will be in ``utc`` or ``tt`` (terrestrial time) format.
+In CTAO, it hasn't been decided if times will be in ``utc`` or ``tt`` (terrestrial time) format.

    Here's a reminder that this needs to be settled / updated: